 About The Author

 Katie Lillis is originally from Buffalo Grove, IL.
 She attended the University of Iowa where she received her B.S. in Human Physiology and B.A. in Psychology in 2018.
 While she was there, Katie worked in the laboratory of Dr. Ryan LaLumiere where she focused on studying the neurobiology of addiction.
-She was also involved in Active Minds, an organization focused on mental health for college students.
 In 2018, she moved to San Antonio to pursue her Ph.D. in Integrated Biomedical Sciences at UT Health San Antonio.
 Katie is currently in the Neuroscience discipline and works with Dr. Anibal Diogenes.
-In this lab, she studies the role of innervation in dental infections.
+In this lab, she studies how sensory neurons modulate bone loss in dental infections.
+She also serves as the Vice President of Women in Science: Development, Outreach, and Mentorship (WISDOM) and will be taking over as the Science Communication Director for Enventure.